-- 1. Explain the legal and ethical framework which underpins healthcare practice - 2.
-Demonstrate a thorough understanding of individual responsibilities in relation to legal and ethical procedures, policies and codes of practice - 3.
-Demonstrate a critical understanding and evaluation of effective leadership styles suitable for the healthcare environment - 4.
+Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to At the end of the module the learner will be expected to be able to: 1.
+Explain the legal and ethical framework which underpins healthcare practice 2.
+Demonstrate a thorough understanding of individual responsibilities in relation to legal and ethical procedures, policies and codes of practice 3.
+Demonstrate a critical understanding and evaluation of effective leadership styles suitable for the healthcare environment 4.
 Demonstrate a critical understanding of and adherence to the procedures relating to whistle-blowing, incident reporting and confidentiality in the workplace.

-DATE OF APPROVAL: 02/2016 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2017 SCHOOL/PARTNER: Petroc DATE(S) OF APPROVED CHANGE: TERM/SEMESTER: Summer
+LO1 & LO2 LO3 & LO4 DATE OF APPROVAL: 02/2016 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: September 2016 SCHOOL/PARTNER: Petroc DATE(S) OF APPROVED CHANGE: XX/XX/XXXX SEMESTER: Summer